-F. Review of Student Progress
+G. Review of Student Progress

-Each student's progress will be rated by the Graduate Program Director in collaboration with the research mentor yearly.
+Each student's progress will be rated annually by the Graduate Program Coordinator in collaboration with the research mentor.
 In order to be "satisfactory", ALL requirements below must be met.
-Students who are deemed unsatisfactory will not be eligible for assistantships.
+Students deemed unsatisfactory will not be eligible for assistantships (covered in section F).